MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/distribution/ProjAcctAdministration.md

 You can re-create missing information in a database table.
 Some of the information in table groups is stored in two or more tables.
 If information in one table is missing or damaged, the check links program examines other tables where the same information is stored and re-creates the damaged record in the first table.

-1. Open the PA Check Links window.
+1. Open the PA Check Links window

     File \> Maintenance \> PA Check Links